redbadger/awesome-badger/_posts/2021-09-24-to-string-or-not-to-string.md

 redirect_from: /chriswhealy/toStringOrNotToString/
 category: chriswhealy
 author: Chris Whealy
-excerpt: toString, or not toString?<br>That is the question&mdash;<br>Whether 'tis nobler in the mind to suffer the slings and arrows of ourageous type coercion...
+excerpt: toString, or not toString?<br>That is the question&mdash;<br>Whether 'tis nobler in the mind to suffer the slings and arrows of outrageous type coercion...
 ---

 > toString, or not toString?
 That is the question&mdash;<br>